weirwei/goto-implementations/README.md

 }
 ```

-The extension will display a "➜ Go to implementations" link above the `Read` method.
+The extension will display a "goto impl" link above the `Read` method.
 When clicking the link:
 - If there's only one implementation, it will jump directly to it
 - If there are multiple implementations, a selection list will appear for you to choose